Visiting Folkestone & Hythe District

 • Overnight camping and open fires are not permitted at The Warren or any of our other sites.

-• Our officers are not the 'fun police'.
-They are just making sure everyone can enjoy themselves safely.
-We also work closely with our colleagues at Kent Police to tackle anti-social behaviour.
+• Our officers are making sure everyone can enjoy themselves safely and we work closely with our colleagues at Kent Police to tackle anti-social behaviour.

 • Patrols are carried out to reduce environmental crime such as dog fouling and littering - with officers able to issue on-the-spot Fixed Penalty Notices of up to £100 when they witness such offences.